Skip to Main Content

 How fire risk affects homeowners insurance costs

-According to the National Interagency Fire Center (NIFC), 58,950 fires affected over 10 million acres in the U.S. in 2020.
-This number decreased slightly in 2021, with 58,985 fires involving just over 7 million acres; however, it rose again in 2022, with 68,988 fires impacting 7.5 million acres.
+According to the National Interagency Fire Center (NIFC), 56,580 wildfires affected over 2.6 million acres in the U.S. in 2023.
+These numbers are lower than in 2022, where 68,988 fires affected 7.5 million acres.
+From 2022 to 2023, the U.S. experienced $3.2 billion in damage from wildfires.
 Areas prone to this type of wildfire risk create a challenging insurance landscape.

 When determining home insurance rates, most insurance companies will review the home’s location and the surrounding area’s features.
 Neighborhoods close to wildfire zones or in wildland urban interface locations are more at risk of damage or total loss.
 The higher the disaster risk, the higher the home insurance premium typically is.
 As rising temperatures and more frequent droughts spread across the U.S., areas that were once unaffected by wildfires are becoming at risk for this type of natural disaster.

-According to S&P Global, insured wildfire losses topped $13 billion in three of the last four years.
-Due to the cost of disaster payouts, higher premiums passed down from reinsurance companies, and no end in sight to future wildfire losses, some of the biggest insurance companies, like State Farm and Allstate, have stopped issuing new homeowners insurance policies in California.
-Farmers Insurance is also limiting new home policies in the state.
+Due to the cost of disaster payouts, higher premiums passed down from reinsurance companies and uncontrollable future wildfire losses, some of the biggest insurance companies, like State Farm and Allstate, have stopped issuing new homeowners insurance policies in California.
+Farmers, USAA, Travelers, Nationwide and Chubb are also limiting new home policies in the state, making it difficult to find California home insurance in high fire risk areas.
 With fewer companies sharing the risk, the remaining insurers may start limiting availability to certain ZIP codes and increasing premiums to maintain financial solvency.

 How to get home insurance in high fire risk areas

-While it may be more difficult to find homeowners insurance if you live in a high-risk fire zone, it is likely still possible.
+While it may be more difficult to find homeowners insurance in fire-prone areas, there are options.
 If you’re struggling to find affordable homeowners insurance in a high-risk fire area, or are having trouble finding insurance entirely, these tips may help:

 • Ask your neighbors.
 It may be helpful to ask neighbors for the names of the companies that insure their homes.
 By doing this, you can build a list of potential carriers that may also be willing to insure your home.
 Plus, you can generally assume the insurer offers policies in your ZIP code, although you won’t know for certain until you request a quote.